andrevinicius201/serverless-todo-list-api/README.md

 ##### Local tests
 1) Unit tests - setup:
- - Under the "serverless-home-challenge" directory, run the commands `pip install -r requirements.txt`.
-This will configure the pytest, moto and boto3 libraries.
+ - Under the "serverless-home-challenge" directory, run `pip install -r requirements.txt`.
+This will configure the pytest, moto, boto3 and mocker libraries.
  - After installing the libraries, simply run the `pytest` command, which will automatically identify all test files (located in the "tests" directory and execute all cases described).
 In each case, there is a description of the functionality to be tested.

 2) In addition to unit testing, you can use serverless-offline to test your APIs locally.
 To do this, simply access the serverless-home-challenge directory and run the `serverless offline` command.
 This will enable local tests using localhost as your API address.
 After this configuration, you can use postman or a terminal window to execute requests such as `curl http://localhost:3000/dev/todos`